phd4hd/fullstack-frontend/README.md

 ## Run

-- Note, that you need the backend to run, so that the frontend can access any data.
+- Note that you need the backend to run, so that the frontend can access any data.
-  Without the backend you just see an almost empty browser screen (the navigation bar is shown)
+  Without the backend you just see an almost empty browser screen (only the navigation bar is shown)
-- If you don't have a backend running yet, you can access mine [here](https://fullstack-backend.ew.r.appspot.com/) You need to change the 'axiosConfig.js' file where to find the backend
+- If you don't have a backend running yet, you can access mine [here](https://fullstack-backend.ew.r.appspot.com/).
+  You need to change the 'axiosConfig.js' file where to find the backend
 - Open a command prompt and change to the source folder (you can also use a command prompt inside Visual Studio Code, if you like)